 6.8.4 Impacts on services, entities, and interfaces

-LMF:
+AMF: determines the UE connects to MBSR and sends Nlmf_Location_DetermineLocation Request including MBSR indication to LMF.

-- obtain location of the mobile base station relay and use the location to calculate UE location.
+LMF: determines the UE connects to MBSR when MBSR indication is received from AMF and obtains MBSR location which is used to calculate UE location.

-- obtain UE ID of the mobile base station relay, requests location of the mobile base station relay by sending location request including the UE ID to GMLC and use the location to calculate UE location.

-Mobile base station relay:

-- provides its location or UE ID to LMF.
+Mobile base station relay: provides its location or UE ID to LMF.